 So do proper research before you hire a person for a role.

-Just because a role is easy, don’t assume that anybody will be able to do it.
+Just because a role is easy, don’t assume that anybody will do it.

 Remember that every person has a unique set of talents or mindset.